line/centraldogma/site/src/sphinx/auth.rst

 Everyone who is logged in is able to create a new project, and he or she would be an owner of the project.
-If you have the right to configure a project, in other words, if you are an owner of the project, you can access the configuration UI of the project by clicking the pencil icon which is shown on the right of the project name.
+If you have the right to configure a project, in other words, if you are an owner of the project, you can access the configuration UI of the project by clicking the cog icon which is shown on the right of the project name.

 .. image:: _images/auth_1.png